-- 1- The level presented represents the 90th percentile of the 10 sites tested for lead from 9/22 to 9/24.
+- 1- The level presented represents the 90th percentile of the 10 sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
-The 90th percentile is equal to or greater than 90% of the Lead values detected at your water system.
-In this case 10 samples were collected at your water system and the 90th percentile value was calculated to non-detectable.
-There were no levels of copper detected in any of the ten sites sampled. - 2- The level presented represents the 90th percentile of the 10 sites tested for copper on 9/22 to 9/24.
-Again the 90th percentile value was calculated to be equal the second highest result value for Copper which was 0.423 ug/l.
-The action level for Copper was not exceeded at any of the sites tested. - 3- The NYSDOH considers 50 pCi/l to be the level of concern for beta particles.
+The 90th percentile is equal to or greater than 90% of the Copper values detected at your water system.
+In this case 10 samples were collected at your water systems and the 90th percentile value was calculated to be the second highest result value and that result was 0.224 mg/l.
+The action level for Copper was not exceeded at any of the sites tested. - 2- The level presented represents the 90th percentile of the 10 sites tested within the two water districts.
+The 90th percentile value for lead was 1.2 ug/l.
+The action level for lead was not exceeded at any of the sites tested. - 3- The NYSDOH considers 50 pCi/l to be the level of concern for beta particles.